-

 Man City striker Haaland raced out of the blocks in 2024/25 and still made the podium after netting 22 league goals, but injuries restricted him to 31 top-flight appearances and Salah’s relentless form ultimately proved too hot to handle.

-The stakes are high in the battle to be top scorer this season.
-If Salah prevails, he will become the first-ever EPL player to win the Golden Boot five times.
+The stakes are high in the battle to be top scorer this season because Salah will become the first-ever EPL player to win the Golden Boot five times if he prevails.

-Alexander Isak also has high hopes of topping the goalscoring charts in England, even though he missed the first three games of the campaign.
-Speculation over his future had dominated the pre-season period, with links to Liverpool finally resulting in a massive move to Anfield on deadline day.
+Alexander Isak also has high hopes of topping the goalscoring charts in England, even though he missed the first four games of the top-flight campaign.
+Speculation over his future dominated the pre-season period, with links to Liverpool finally resulting in a massive move to Anfield on deadline day.

 READ MORE: European Golden Shoe 2025/26 Standings